surniaulula/wpsso-breadcrumbs/readme.txt

 = 3.6.0-dev.3 =

-(2021/09/19) Moved the Document SSO &gt; Customize &gt; Breadcrumb Title option under the Schema Altername Name option.
+(2021/09/19) Renamed the Document SSO &gt; Customize &gt; Breadcrumb Title option to Breadcrumb Name and moved it under the Schema Altername Name option.

 = 3.5.0 =